sanskrit/learnsanskrit.org/content/vyakarana/sounds/introduction.md

 {note

-The colors below are different from the ones used in the image.
+The colors below differ from the ones used in the image.
 The image uses red, orange, yellow, green, and blue.
 Respectively, we use red, orange, green, blue, and purple below.

 }